guinea-pigg/Vistula-markdown-lessons/index.md

 ## 1. Why guinea pigs and markdown are awesome?

 Guinea pigs have positive energy and are beautiful.
 That's why we're writing this document about them.
 Also, we're learning the beautiful art of markdown.

+Guinea pigs often say:
+> _Pigs are great.
+Humans too, when they have tasty snacks to give us._

 ### 1.1.
 How can I improve my markdown skills?